How to sell a car

 Don't forget to tell the DVLA that you're no longer the registered keeper of the vehicle; you can do this online very quickly.

-Remember to contact your car insurance company too - you might be due a partial refund, depending on your policy terms.
+Remember to contact your car insurance company as soon as you sell your car - you might be due a partial refund, depending on your policy terms.

 Great car insurance options for the whole family